MikhailZvagelsky/fullstack-part-3/README.md

-# Full Stack open
+# Backend of the 'Phonebook' application

-## Part 3 Programming a server with NodeJS and Express
+## Node version

 Use node version 18.15.0 in this project.